What is a spot quote?

 You do not have to have contracts in place with a carrier to spot quote.
 You need is a contact and an email address.
 In many cases, you will probably need a credit relationship with the carrier as well.
 You can spot quote with carriers you have contracts with, carriers you have no contracts with, you can spot quote a truckload shipment with a carrier you have contracted LTL rates with, you can….
 Well… you get the picture.

-Manage your contracted LTL shipments and your spot quoted shipments all in one place with Freightview.
-Sign up for a free trial and try us for 30 days.
+*Manage your contracted LTL shipments and your spot quoted shipments all in one place with Freightview.
+Sign up for a free trial and try us today.